 The natural gas revolution in Cyprus

-The Aphrodite natural gas field, located in the Cypriot EEZ, is expected to do for Cyprus what the Yam Tethys and Tamar reservoirs did for Israel: provide energy independence, dramatically reduce air pollution, strengthen industry and employment, and generate a significant cash flow to the state treasury – to mention only some of the expected benefits of development of the reservoir.
-Being the first gas discovery in the Cypriot EEZ, with about 120-129 BCM of natural gas, the reservoir is expected to be a significant economic growth engine for Cyprus.
+The Aphrodite natural gas field, located in exploratory Block 12 in the Cypriot Exclusive Economic Zone (EEZ), is expected to do for Cyprus what the Yam Tethys and Tamar reservoirs did for Israel: provide energy independence, dramatically reduce air pollution, strengthen industry and employment, and generate a significant flow of cash to the state treasury – to mention only some of the expected benefits of development of the reservoir.
+Being the first gas discovery in the Cypriot EEZ, with about 129 BCM of natural gas, the reservoir is expected to be a significant economic growth engine for Cyprus.

-The development plan for the gas field is not as yet final (as of March 2016), but the most recent plan includes, in the first phase, five production wells with a high flow rate at a sea depth of 1,700 meters, which will reach different depths in the reservoir layers at an overall depth of approximately 5,000 meters.
+The development plan for the gas field is not as yet final, but the most recent plan includes, in the first phase, five production wells with a high flow rate at a sea depth of 1,700 meters, which will reach different depths within the reservoir layers at an overall depth of approximately 5,000 meters.

 The gas will make its way from the reservoir layer to the wellhead, and from the wellhead to the branching unit, which will also be located on the seabed about 3,000 meters above the reservoir.
 From the branching unit the gas will pass through a pipeline to a floating production facility to be located within the License area for processing, storage and unloading.
 From the production facility, the gas will be transported via pipelines to the various destination markets.
 The expected maximum capacity in the first production phase will be about 800 million cubic feet per day (MMCFD).